ugorji/go/FAQ.md

 To fix that, starting with codec `v1.2.8`, we will remove the requirements cycle.
 `github.com/ugorji/go/` will require `github.com/ugorji/go/codec`
 but not vice versa.
-It has been over 3 years since we released `v1.1.7` (in July 2019) with the requirements cycle to accomodate folks with an older version of the `github.com/ugorji/go` module.
+It has been over 3 years since we released `v1.1.7` (in July 2019) with the requirements cycle to accommodate folks with an older version of the `github.com/ugorji/go` module.
 We believe most folks now depend either directly on the newer `github.com/ugorji/go/codec` module, or on a newer `github.com/ugorji/go` module.